“This post contains affiliate links. If you use these links to buy something, I earn a commission. Thanks.”

 This is a roadside attraction a few feet from Sleepy Hollow Cemetery.
 It’s on the east side of US Hwy 9/N. Broadway, just north of the bridge and south of the Old Dutch Church, at the entrance to Sleepy Hollow Cemetery.
 As I came to find out, through driving through the villages of Sleepy Hollow and Tarrytown, you will see several statues depicting the headless horseman.

 Ending the day with some good food

-We went to Guadalajara Mexican Restaurant located at 2 Union Street, Briarcliff Manor, NY 10510.
+We visited Guadalajara Mexican Restaurant at 2 Union Street, Briarcliff Manor, NY 10510.
 We enjoyed our food, had a good conversation about our day, and the customer service was great.

 Check out this amazing page for a complete list of what to see, where to stay, and where to eat!
 Visit Sleepy Hollow.
-When the Halloween tourists leave, I will be back in the quiet Villages of Sleepy Hollow and Tarrytown.
+When the Halloween tourists leave, I will return to the quiet Villages of Sleepy Hollow and Tarrytown.
 I recommend visiting off-peak holiday seasons or purchasing tickets early in advance to see all the great attractions.

 Places I want to Visit when I Return

 - Madam C.J.
 Walker’s mansion